a-sena/Project2_HouseRentApp/README.md

 - **Documentation report, .gitignore, License, Readme**: Sirin

 ## Project Description
 This project is a continuation of Group Project 1, utilizing the same back-end built with .NET Core (6.0 or later).
-The front-end is developed using either Angular or React.
+The front-end is developed using the JS library React.
 The application supports CRUD operations for at least one entity and includes a user-friendly interface with interactive forms.

 ### Key Features
 - Interactive front-end web interface